-The last twelve months have proven this abiding truth: No one can predict the future.
-Most churches were closed on Easter last year.
-In parts of North America, some still are.
+The last two years have proven this abiding truth: No one can predict the future.
+This pandemic is dragging on.
 But we have come a long way.

 Pharmaceutical companies have developed vaccines.
 Hospitals are better equipped to treat Covid-19 patients.
-Yet looking back, I am dismayed to discover that over 30 million Americans have contracted Covid-19 and over a half-million Americans have died.
+Yet looking back, I am dismayed to discover how many Americans have died.

-Last year, I thought that we would be back in church by June.
+When this began, I thought that we would be back in church by June.
 Ha, ha, ha!
 That's how good I am at predicting the future.
 At Christmas, I told my mother that we would go to church together on Easter.
 That didn't turn out to be true either.
-Yes, I am in church today celebrating the Resurrection of our Lord, but my mother is celebrating Easter this year with angels and archangels and all the company of heaven including my father and all of her loved ones who have gone before.
+Yes, I am in church today celebrating the Resurrection of our Lord, but my mother is celebrating Easter again this year with angels and archangels and all the company of heaven including my father and all of her loved ones who have gone before.